swapn7038/Javascript-mastery/Events/Events-thapaLec/readme.md

 Section 4 => KeyboardEvent in Js
 Events that occur when user presses a key on the keyboard, belongs to KeyboardEvent Object.

+Section 5 => InputEvents in Js
+The onchange event ossurs when the value of an element has been changed.

+For radiobuttons and checkboxes, the onchange event occurs when the checked state has been changed.